iamtodor/demo-github-actions-python-linter-configuration/article/article.md

   ^
 ```

-However, we want to keep each task be specified in a new line, hence we need to disable `W503` from pycodestyle: Disable
+However, we want to keep each task specified in a new line, hence we need to disable `W503` from pycodestyle: Disable
 line break before binary operator.

 ![disable W503](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/artricle/img/diable-line-break.png?raw=true)

-Next, with default configuration we would get the next warning:
+Next, with the default configuration we would get the next warning:

 ```
 python -m flakeheaven lint .